-Doncaster Sheffield Airport: Ministers urged to intervene
+Doncaster Sheffield Airport assets being stripped, says mayor

 Shadow transport secretary Louise Haigh, Labour MP for Sheffield Heeley, said the government had refused to meet South Yorkshire's Mayor Oliver Coppard and other regional leaders.

-"It is truly a slap in the face to the hundreds of people whose jobs currently hang in the balance," she said.

-Ms Fletcher said ministers had met with the airport owners and they were "open to meet with potential investors".
+Transport minister Katherine Fletcher said ministers had met with the airport owners and they were "open to meet with potential investors".

 "The implication that we are not doing everything to find a solution for regional airports that we recognise are incredibly important is not a correct one," she added.